zaman-dataanalyst/Sales_Performance_Dashboard_Project/README.md

 | `Screenshot_2.png` | Interactive filters (slicers & dashboard header) |
 | `Screenshot_3.png` | KPI charts and insights visualization |

+### 🔐 How to Enable Macros (Required for Dashboard Functionality)

+This dashboard uses VBA to power slicer automation and KPI updates.
+If macros appear disabled after download, please follow these steps:

+1. Right-click the downloaded Excel file → Properties

+2. At the bottom, check “Unblock” (if visible)

+3. Click Apply

+4. Open the file

+5. In Excel, click “Enable Content” on the yellow security bar

+👉 Without enabling macros, automation features will not work.

 ---

 ### 📊 Dataset Information: